Wildhoney/Taskfile/README.md

   task: webpack
 ```

-It's worth noting that the `os` field also accepts a list of platforms to match again, such as:
+It's worth noting that the `os` field also accepts a list of platforms to match against, such as:

 ```yaml
 - name: build